-- Contact your physician: There are likely clinic-based team-members who can help (psychologist, social worker, neuropsychologist, physical therapist, etc) - Consider neuropsychological evaluation: standard clinical care for many children with brain tumors includes an assessment of their neurocognitive functioning - Request School Accommodations: By law (Individuals with Disabilities Education Act), schools are required to provide support to children whose learning has been impacted. - Engage in psychotherapy: individual and group formats of cognitive-behavioral therapy may help with social emotional distress - Rehabilitation: physical therapy, occupational therapy, speech language therapy and cognitive training in a rehabilitative setting has been used to help patients improve their long term outcome
+- Contact your physician: There are likely clinic-based team-members who can help (psychologist, social worker, neuropsychologist, physical therapist, etc.) - Consider neuropsychological evaluation: standard clinical care for many children with brain tumors includes an assessment of their neurocognitive functioning - Request School Accommodations: Your child may also be eligible for academic accommodations (i.e., modifications to the environment or tasks that support equal access to learning) and/or special education services through a Section 504 plan or Individualized Education Program (IEP). - Engage in psychotherapy: individual and group formats of cognitive-behavioral therapy may help with social emotional distress - Rehabilitation: physical therapy, occupational therapy, speech language therapy and cognitive training in a rehabilitative setting has been used to help patients improve their long-term outcome